Jo-Fleck/US_UIBen/README.md

 ## Impute Unemployment Benefits in US states

-The file `US_calc.m` allows to impute Unemployment Insurance Benefits for individuals and households residing in different US states.
+The file `US_UIBen.m` allows to impute Unemployment Insurance Benefits for individuals and households residing in different US states.

 So far, it covers the years 2000 to 2009 and two type of households
 - Two parent family with two children